boneskull/horsewiki/README.md

 4. Copy everything in the horsewiki dir into `/usr/local/html` or whatever dir you want to host this from.
 5. Stop Apache, or if you're on Mac, stop the web sharing service.
 6. Start nginx by running `sudo /usr/local/sbin/nginx`
 7. Start CouchDB if you haven't already.
 Should be on default port 5984.
+8. Create the `wiki` database in CouchDB.
-8. You should now be able to hit `http://localhost` which should create the Home page for you.
+9. You should now be able to hit `http://localhost` which should create the Home page for you.
-9. Optionally, edit `js/wiki.js` to have the `DEBUG` flag set to false, which will hide some crap.
+10. Optionally, edit `js/wiki.js` to have the `DEBUG` flag set to false, which will hide some crap.

 Running the Tests
 -----------------